sav-che/TL-2/Authors/Foerster (later Förster), Arnold {std. A. Foerster} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 287](https://www.biodiversitylibrary.org/item/103834#page/309/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 287](https://www.biodiversitylibrary.org/page/33259791) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Foerster, Arnold {std.
 A. Foerster}|first entry]] for this author

 ### Author

 \* Foerster \[later Förster\], Arnold (1810-1884), German teacher, botanist and entomologist (Hymenopterist), born 20 Jan 1810 in Aachen (Aix-la-Chapelle), studied medicine and then natural history in Bonn 1832-1838, taught high school in Aachen, Dr. h.c.
-1853 Bonn, died 12 Aug 1884 in Aachen. (*A. Foerster*).
+1853 Bonn, died 12 Aug 1884 in Aachen.
+**Abbreviated name**: *A. Foerster*

 #### Herbarium and types